Start Your Day Strong: “10-Minute Power Practice”

 I used to start my day in a stressful state.
 As soon as the alarm went off, I would begrudgingly get out of bed, somehow exhausted even before my feet hit the floor.

-My mornings feel and look a lot different these days.
+My mornings feel and look a lot different these days due to my strong morning routine.
 I wake up energized, ready to take on the day, and tell myself, “Today is going to be a great day!
 Let’s crush this.”

 This shift of mindset and energy took time to establish, but now it’s routine.
-I know how to move and fuel my body with food, water, and movement so my body feels good when I go to bed.
+I know that I need to move and fuel my body with food, water, and movement so my body feels good when I go to bed.
 I get over 7 hours of sleep.
 And when I wake up, I feel rested and ready to conquer the day.

 “10-Minute Power Practice”: